Gigilamalice/lab-ocp4-argocd/README.md

 oc new-project argocd
 ```

+### Installer l'operateur

-* Argo CD Provioded by Argocd Community
+Argo CD Provioded by Argocd Community

-Community Operators are operators which have not been vetted or verified by Red Hat.
+* Community Operators are operators which have not been vetted or verified by Red Hat.
 Community Operators should be used with caution because their stability is unknown.
 Red Hat provides no support for Community Operators.

-* Creer une instance Argo CD
+### Creer une instance Argo CD

 ```shell
 apiVersion: argoproj.io/v1alpha1